auth0/auth0-deploy-cli/README.md

   --proxy_url, -p  A url for proxying requests, only set this if you are behind a proxy.  [string]

 Examples:
-  a0deploy export -c config.json --strip -f yaml -o path/to/export       Dump Auth0 config to folder in YAML format a0deploy export -c config.json --strip -f directory -o path/to/export  Dump Auth0 config to folder in directory format a0deploy import -c config.json -i tenant.yaml                          Deploy Auth0 via YAML a0deploy import -c config.json -i path/to/files                        Deploy Auth0 via Path
+  a0deploy export -c config.json -f yaml -o path/to/export               Dump Auth0 config to folder in YAML format a0deploy export -c config.json -f directory -o path/to/export          Dump Auth0 config to folder in directory format a0deploy import -c config.json -i tenant.yaml                          Deploy Auth0 via YAML a0deploy import -c config.json -i path/to/files                        Deploy Auth0 via Path